 Also, venture capitalist tend to look at a number of things before signing an agreement to fund a start-up.
 Scalability and expansion of a start-up are two key factors that are highlighted in The Strawberry Startup.

-So, before you expect funding from outside, it would help if you can maintain a decent amount of cash reserves towards sustaining and stabilizing your business model.
+So, before you expect funding from outside, it would help if you can maintain a decent amount of cash reserves towards sustaining and stabilising your business model.

 What should I do then?